qwat/QWAT/doc/installation-guide/database-initialization.rst

 Restore demo datamodel
 ^^^^^^^^^^^^^^^^^^^^^^

 Optionally, you can restore a sample dataset.
-For that you need to download the data sample dump and restore it into the QWAT database:
+For that you need to `download <https://github.com/qwat/qwat-data-model/releases/latest>`_ the data sample dump and restore it into the QWAT database with pgAdmin or with pg_restore, assuming you have named the download file *qwat_dump.backup*:

 ::

-    QWAT_VERSION=`cat system/CURRENT_VERSION.txt`
-    wget -q -O qwat_dump.backup "https://github.com/qwat/qwat-data-model/releases/download/$QWAT_VERSION/qwat_v"$QWAT_VERSION"_data_only_sample.backup"
     pg_restore -U postgres --dbname qwat -e --no-owner --verbose --jobs=3 --disable-triggers --port 5432 qwat_dump.backup